Chest Pain After Drinking Alcohol: What Does It Mean?

 How Do Your Drinking Habits Affect Your Heart Health?

-Chronic alcohol misuse can contribute to hypertension, which can damage the heart over time and increase risk factors like:
+Chronic alcohol misuse can contribute to hypertension.
+Also called high blood pressure, this condition can damage the heart over time and increase risk factors like:

 Severe drinking habits can also lead to alcoholic cardiomyopathy, which is when your heart's muscles overstretch and eventually weaken, changing your heart's size.
 Alcoholic cardiomyopathy can cause scar tissue to build up in your heart.